Diego de Covarrubias y Leyva: Episcopate

+Doctrine

+Considered as the greatest canonist of 16th century, his opinions are often quoted by Grotius and Dietrich Reinkingk.

+Very influential within the School of Salamanca, he is very often quoted by the members of this movement in their reflections on the law of contracts, whether it is a theory of the vice of duress by Lessius, of good faith, the concepts of just price and injury or even on the validity of a contract with a prostitute.
+However, he rejects the idea of a contractual consensualism in matters of civil law, defended by Fortunius Garcia, and prefers to consider that the restrictions on contractual freedom are justified by the public interest or the common good.

 Works

 The principal work of Covarruvias is his Variarum resolutionum ex jure pontificio regio et cæsareo libri IV.
 He wrote also on testaments, betrothal and marriage, oaths, excommunication, prescription, restitution, etc. Quite distinct in character from his other productions is his numismatic treatise, Veterum numismatum collatio cum his quæ modo expenduntur, etc. (1594).
 His complete works have been several times edited, the Antwerp edition (5 vols., 1762) being the best.
-Among his manuscripts have been found notes on the Council of Trent, a treatise on punishments (De poenis) and an historical tract, "Catalogo de los reyes de España y de otras cosas", etc.
+Among his manuscripts have been found notes on the Council of Trent, a treatise on punishments (De poenis) and an historical tract, Catalogo de los reyes de España y de otras cosas, etc.